Tade6789/SampleSizeCalculator/replit.md

 # A/B Test Sample Size Calculator

 ## Overview
 A Streamlit web application that helps users calculate the required sample size for A/B tests based on statistical parameters.
-The calculator ensures statistically valid experimental design.
+The calculator ensures statistically valid experimental design and includes an AI-powered assistant for guidance.

 ## Features